 Our socket communication code is based on the example given in the Python socket manual [3].
 We extended it into two classes, a client and a server class.
-We had used the TCP protocol to base our two classes on1.
+We had used the TCP protocol to base our two classes on.
 The Server class can be seen in the following figure.
-The server class is implemented to accept only local connections2.
+The server class is implemented to accept only local connections.
 First we determine our IP address and then create the socket to listen only for the same IP address (with a different IP address than the selected one a connection cannot be even established.)
 One has to define the port on which the server object should listen.
-When receiving data one can easily define the timeout to be raised if data are not received in the timeout range or set it to θ to infinitely wait for the buffer to be filled with received data.
-While testing the server class we had the problem to listen on the same port if the application was forcibly3
+When receiving data one can easily define the timeout to be raised if data are not received in the timeout range or set it to $\theta$ to infinitely wait for the buffer to be filled with received data.
+While testing the server class we had the problem to listen on the same port if the application was forcibly

-1TCP is reliable compared to UDP (i.e. transmitted packets get also delivered), packets are ordered when received and data are received in a stream (i.e. multiple packets can be read at once.)
+&lt;sup>1TCP is reliable compared to UDP (i.e. transmitted packets get also delivered), packets are ordered when received and data are received in a stream (i.e. multiple packets can be read at once.)

-2More details are given in the section 7.1
+$^{2}$ More details are given in the section 7.1

-3Manually closed using CTRL+C and run again.
+&lt;sup>3Manually closed using CTRL+C and run again.

 restarted in less than 60 seconds.
 We got the error message: "Address already in use".
 This is not known as error behavior but rather an option to help the server to catch lost live packets (i.e. packets that are still in the network looking for it is goal destination.)
-We solved the problem by changing the socket options with the SO_REUSEADDR parameter.
+We solved the problem by changing the socket options with the SO\REUSEADDR parameter.
 This enabled us to get around the error when we tried to restart our server application.
 Before solving the problem without using the socket parameter, we had another solution to get around this problem by killing the application running the port, this old method is obsolete now.
-In the sport: integer connected: integer connected: integer init(port:integer)

-''' ServerHandler

-connectedTo(): integer

-connectedTo(): string

-receiveData(timeout:integer): string/integer

-sendData(data:string): integer

-closeConnection(): integer

-killPort(): integer '''
+In the process of testing the client class we did not have any major problems.
+The only major flow we had to debug was when one of the sides disconnects that we get out of the waiting loop if the timeout variable was set to $\theta$ (i.e. infinite waiting loop.)
+The client class can be seen in the following figure.
+To initialize the client object one needs to define the IP address and the port of the server application listening on it.
+Once an instance of it is created and loaded with the IP address and the

+ServerHandler +port: integer +connected: integer +onceConnected: integer +error: string +init(port:integer) +openSocket(): integer +connectedTo(): string +receiveData(timeout:integer): string/integer +sendData(data:string): integer +closeConnection(): integer +killPort(): integer

-Figure 3: Server class, used by the server application
+Figure 5: Server class, used by the server application